Bibb County Airport

 Bibb County Airport (FAA LID: 0A8) is a county-owned public-use airport in Bibb County, Alabama, United States.
-It is located 3 NM east of the central business district of Brent, Alabama.
+It is located 3 NM east of the central business district of Centreville, Alabama.
 According to the FAA's National Plan of Integrated Airport Systems for 2009–2013, it is categorized as a general aviation facility.

 Facilities and aircraft

 Bibb County Airport covers an area of 56 acre which contains one runway designated 10/28 is 4,200 x 80 feet (1,280 x 24 meters) asphalt pavement.
 For the 12-month period ending May 30, 2006, the airport had 3,600 general aviation/military aircraft operations.